JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

   > parenthesis -> multiplication or division -> addition or subtraction

 - The operation only works against number values.
-It will not work against strings or strings that are in the form of numbers:
+It will not work against strings or strings that represent numbers:

   > `'1'` will not work, has to be `1`